aircss/aircss.github.io/content/typography/line-height.rst

 Line height
 ###########

+:icon: line-height.svg
+:summary: Open up the space between the line of the text.

 It's always a good practice to add some *leading* to the type setting to open up the space between the line of the text.
 There is a sweet spot between too tight and too open